isabelcabezasm/GettingStartedWithBots/README.md

 The bot waits the user leads the way and start the conversation:

 If we write anything, it answers 'Hello bot':

 ![Visual Studio Code, console, bot running](/images/run4.png)

+Well...
+It's not really an intelligent bot, but it's our bot.

+Now we can bring up our bot.